dimitryors/pregel/README.md

 ### Vertex

 Vertex is the least and main part of this process.
 Compute function is applied to each vertex on each worker node.
+It consists of the next fields:

+* Name of vertex
+* Is halted flag
+* Vertex value
+* Outgoing edges (pairs of \<destination name, vertex 'weight' (it's value)\>)
+* All incoming messages

 #### API